Also known as: Urethral meatal stenosis

-Meatal stenosis can affect both males and females, but it is more common in males.
+Meatal stenosis can affect both males and females.
+It is more common in males.

 In females, this condition is present at birth (congenital).
-Although less common, metal stenosis may also affect adult women.
+Less commonly, meatal stenosis may also affect adult women.

 In boys, a history and physical exam are enough to make the diagnosis.

 In girls, a voiding cystourethrogram may be done.
 The narrowing may also be found during a physical exam, or when a health care provider tries to place a Foley catheter.

 Other tests may include:

 In females, meatal stenosis is most often treated in the health care provider's office.
 This is done using local anesthesia to numb the area.
 Then the opening of the urethra is widened (dilated) with special instruments.